 3. Interior

-Cardiff city hall has 7 major attractions inside it, which are its elegant rooms.
+Cardiff City Hall has seven major attractions inside it, including its elegant rooms.

 If you are in awe just with the impressive exterior of this city hall, then get ready to get awe-struck by its interior.